 - Track your expenses to see where your money is going.
 Find out if you really need what you’re buying.

-- Ditch cable for Netflix, Hulu Plus, Amazon Prime & Sling.
-Get an over-the-air antenna to get FREE TV.
-You can even catch Sunday football games for free.
+If you’re tired of your pricey cable bill, consider ditching your cable company for Netflix, Hulu Plus, Amazon Prime & Sling.
+You can also get an over-the-air antenna to get FREE TV.
+Heck, you can even catch Sunday football games for free.

-- Got minors in the house?
-Put those kids to work!
-You’ll also be teaching them the value of having a clean home – and hard work.
-The experience of tidying up the house will prepare them for when they’re out of the nest.
+Got minors in the house?
+You could also put those kids to work!
+By assigning cleaning chores to your kids, you can teach them all about hard work.
+The experience of tidying up the house will also prepare them for when they’re out of the nest.